gregrickaby/nextjs-wordpress/README.md

 ## Full Documentation

-The documentation is a work in progress.
+The docs are a work in progress.
 You can view them [here](./apps/docs/index.md).

 ---